 Creating the first draft and sending it for feedback

-Taking the above into consideration, we created a first draft of our EVP statement.
+Taking the above into consideration, we created the first draft of our EVP statement.

 Thereafter, we randomly selected employees to whom we sent the first draft statement.
 We tried to select a representative sample of the company.
 That included choosing employees from different positions, employees based at our head offices versus being based at clients’ head offices, and selecting staff with varying years of service.